prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 ![N-to-C expression plot showing differential expression of total protein abundance (light yellow rectangle) and phosphorylation sites (vertical lines, color coded by type of residue) along protein sequences.
 The vertical lines are either dashed or solid, depending on the site's imputation status.
 The x-axis represents amino acid position from N to C terminus, while the y-axis shows $\log_2$ fold changes.
 Significantly regulated sites (FDR < 0.05 and FDR < 0.01) are highlighted with one or two red asterisks, respectively.
 The plot enables visualization of both overall protein regulation and site-specific phosphorylation changes in a single view.](figures/dpe_n_to_c.png)

-### 3.5.3 Analysis of Differential PTM-feature Usage (DPU)
+### 3.6.3 Analysis of Differential PTM-feature Usage (DPU)

 **Definition:** DPU tests the **protein-normalized** changes of PTM-features.
 This analysis is essential for determining whether the *fraction* of a protein that is modified at a specific site changes between conditions.
 It isolates changes in modification stoichiometry from changes in overall protein abundance.

 **Method:** DPU is calculated by subtracting the protein's $\log_2$ fold change from the PTM-feature's $\log_2$ fold change.
-The associated p-values are recalculated using a method that combines the variance from both the PTM and protein-level models, as implemented in `prophosqua` [10.5281/zenodo.15845272](https://doi.org/10.5281/zenodo.15845272) `::test_diff` function, or in the MSstatsPTM R-package [10.1016/j.mcpro.2022.100477](https://doi.org/10.1016/j.mcpro.2022.100477).
+The associated p-values are recalculated using a method that combines the variance from both the PTM and protein-level models, as implemented in `prophosqua` [10.5281/zenodo.15845272](https://doi.org/10.5281/zenodo.15845272) `::test_diff` function, or in the `MSstatsPTM` R-package [10.1016/j.mcpro.2022.100477](https://doi.org/10.1016/j.mcpro.2022.100477).

 The `test_diff` function implements a statistical framework for calculating differential PTM usage (DPU) that accounts for both PTM and protein-level changes.
 The analysis involves three key mathematical components: